 The presence of construction equipment, vehicles, materials, and related activity would temporarily impact the visual setting of the American Lake campus during seismic upgrades and renovations.
 This visual impact would be localized to the immediate area around the activities.
 VA would not demolish any buildings nor construct any new buildings.
 Furthermore, VA would not remove any large or mature trees.
-Therefore, there would be no change to the overall visual setting.

 The majority of the seismic upgrades would occur within the interior confines of each building; however, VA would perform limited upgrades to some building exteriors.
 The resulting building finishes would strive to match existing finishes as much as possible and complement the overall campus architecture.
 The materials used for proposed roof repairs would be consistent with the existing roof so that the resulting roof would be visually consistent with the existing roof.
+Should VA elect to opportunistically install rooftop-mounted solar photovoltaic panels to existing structure(s) or over existing parking area(s), the resulting panels would have a low visual profile.

-The proposed renovations would improve existing vehicle and walking circulation.
+The other proposed renovations would improve existing vehicle and walking circulation.
 The resulting improvements would have no impact on the visual setting.